Tuesday, November 24, 2015

 Problems with American Retail : Why Work There?

-The detractions:
+The problems and detractions:

 -Often inadequate computers and POS (point of sale).